arungudelli/python.shiksha/content/en/tips/list-directories-files.md

 After learning to implement all of the method possible, there is an uncertainty for deciding the best method to adapt to.

-But as we have learnt that the `os.walk()` method provides maximum flexibility to work the file system in python.
+But as we have learnt that the `os.walk()` method provides maximum flexibility to work the file system in Python.

 While `glob()` enables to search and filter through a specific pattern of pathname.